 It’s fascinating what kind of vivid discussion one burning cathedral brought.

-It’s a Netflix show starting Kristen Bell.
+It’s a Netflix show starring Kristen Bell.
 The basic theme of the series is the concept of heaven and hell or in other words the good place and the bad place.
-Our actions makes us good or bad.
+Our actions make us good or bad.

-It turned out that it become so much harder (to be fair impossible) for people this days to be “good”.
+It turned out that it become so much harder (to be fair impossible) for people these days to be “good”.

 All because of unintentional consequences of our actions.

-For example you buy a shirt.
-That shirt could have been made by child labour, under paid jobs or in dangerous work environment, it contributes to world pollution, climate change and so on.
+For example, you buy a shirt.
+That shirt could have been made by child labor, underpaid jobs, or in dangerous work environments, it contributes to world pollution, climate change, and so on.
 AKA you’re a horrible person.

 Or in this particular case.
-You’re a billionaire who decided to donate bunch of money to rebuild old architecture structure but people are upset with you because you didn’t donate those money on some other causes.
-AKA you’re horrible person.
+You’re a billionaire who decided to donate a bunch of money to rebuild an old architectural structure but people are upset with you because you didn’t donate that money to some other causes.
+AKA you’re a horrible person.

-So there is moral dilemma in this Notre Dame drama.
+So there is a moral dilemma in this Notre Dame drama.